 Early Career Framework

-From September 2021, the Early Career Framework (ECF) reforms will entitle all early career teachers to a fully-funded, two-year package of structured training and support linked to the best available research evidence.
+From September 2021, the ECF reforms will entitle all early career teachers to a fully-funded, two-year package of structured training and support linked to the best available research evidence.

 The two-year ECF programme provides teachers with the essential specialist support they need to improve their practice and build confidence following their Initial Teacher Training.
 It will arm early career teachers with skills they can use in the classroom straight away and offer the structured support needed to help them be the best teachers they can be.